Still an underdog, but China government deals help Alibaba's cloud ambitions

 Aliyun said last week it had partnered with a number of foreign firms to help it offer enterprise cloud computing overseas.

-Those include Intel Corp (INTC.O), telecoms firms Singapore Telecommunications and Hong Kong's PCCW Ltd (0008.HK), and data center company Equinix Inc (EQIX.O).
+Those include Intel Corp (INTC.O), telecoms firms Singapore Telecommunications and Hong Kong's PCCW Ltd (0008.HK), and data centre company Equinix Inc (EQIX.O).

 This move is a step in the right direction for Aliyun and could eventually help it become a real enterprise player, analysts say.